-Exercise and rest: A prescription for living well with heart failure
+Exercise and rest: Living well with heart failure

 When you’re living with heart failure, it’s good for you to move—but sometimes you need to take it easy too.

 The right mix of physical activity and rest may help you live better with the condition.
 It may give you more energy and reduce some of your symptoms.
 And regular exercise may even help your heart work better.